Patricia Maurer

 image of book cover

-Patricia (she/her) completed her bachelor's degree in German and English at the University of Stuttgart and her master's degree in German literature at the University of Missouri in Columbia.
+Patricia (she/her) began her academic journey at the University of Stuttgart, earning a bachelor’s degree in German and English, followed by a master’s degree from the University of Missouri in Columbia.

-Activities: Graduate Student Senate (Co-President); Doctoral Council (Student Representative); Graduate Student Advisory Council to the Center for Teaching and Learning (Member); Academic Affairs Committee to the Board of Trustees (Graduate Student Representative)
+Activities: Graduate Student Senate (Co-President); Doctoral Council (Student Representative); Graduate Student Advisory Council to the Center for Teaching and Learning (Member); Academic Affairs Committee to the Board of Trustees (Graduate Student Representative); Graduate Student Fellow; College of Arts & Sciences; - Graduate Student Leadership Liaison, The Graduate Center